|

 cannot.

-The Long Hair Gene In The Weimaraner
+The Long Hair Gene In The Weimaraner The coat

 of the longhaired Weimaraner is a recessive gene, which will be covered